 Patricia Green-Powell, Ph.D.

 On Aug.
-2, 2019, Dr. Patricia Green-Powell was appointed Interim Executive Director of the Florida Agricultural and Mechanical University Medical Marijuana Education and Research Initiative (MMERI).
+2, 2019, Dr. Patricia Green-Powell was appointed Executive Director of the Florida Agricultural and Mechanical University Medical Marijuana Education and Research Initiative (MMERI).
 She is responsible for the oversight of MMERI as specified by Chapter 2017-232, Laws of Florida: “to educate minorities about marijuana for medical use and the impact of the unlawful use of marijuana on minority communities.”
 In this role, Dr. Green-Powell serves as the liaison between the FAMU Division of Research, the Office of the Provost and Vice President for Academic Affairs, the Office of Communications, the University President, FAMU Board of Trustees, and the Florida Department of Health.
 Dr. Green-Powell’s efforts focus on educating and informing Florida’s diverse communities about medical marijuana and the potential consequences to health and wellbeing from the unlawful use of marijuana.
-Under her leadership, Dr. Green-Powell has launched a Basic Medical Marijuana Education course course and developed an Intermediate Medical Marijuana course and a Focus Group Protocol.
+Under her leadership, Dr. Green-Powell has launched a Basic Medical Marijuana Education Course and developed an Intermediate Medical Marijuana Education Course and a Focus Group Protocol.

 Dr. Green-Powell’s scholarship has been published and presented nationally and internationally.
 In 2019, Dr. Green-Powell was named to the University of Florida’s Consortium for Medical Marijuana Clinical Outcomes Research as a member of an expert panel and contributed to the development of the Consortium research agenda, provided scientific advice to the board and collaborated with Consortium members.